 Legal advice in case of disputes

-Our legal counsels will always start with making a proper assessment of the situation in question, together with you.
-Questions that will be relevant in making this assessment are for example: “what’s the conflict about?”, “what are your concerns?” and: “how important is the counterparty?”.
-We will subsequently assess if we can reach an agreement with the counterparty by negotiation.
-Needless to say, we will look after your interests in all negotiations.
-Should this approach not give the desired results, we will then start the applicable procedures with the relevant public organizations.
-In many cases there are special arrangements or the option of arbitration to fall back on.
+Our legal counsels will always start with making a proper assessment of the situation in question, together.
+Questions that might be relevant in making this assessment are: what is the conflict about and what are your concerns?
+We will assess if we can reach an agreement with the opposition through negotiation.
+We will look after your interests in all negotiations.
+Should this approach not give the desired results, we will then start the appropriate procedures with the relevant public organizations.
+In many cases, there are special arrangements or the option of arbitration.
 The benefit of these arrangements is that they are often faster and less expensive than going to court.
-The latter can however unfortunately not always be avoided; sometimes interference by a judge is simply necessary.
+The latter can, however, not always be avoided.
+Sometimes interference by a judge is simply necessary.

 Legal advice in case of trademark infringement

-Trademark infringement can basically occur in the following 2 ways:
+Trademark infringement can occur in the following two ways:

-- another party applies for a trademark that is identical or similar to your trademark for the same or similar products and/or services as your trademark.
+- another party applies for a trademark that is identical or similar to your trademark for the same or similar products and/or services as yours.

 When you allow an infringing trademark to co-exist with your own trademark for 5 years (in other words: when you don’t take action against such infringing trademark), you lose the right to take action against this trademark in the future.
-Your trademark is then exposed to decrease or loss of value.
-It is therefore very important to immediately take action against any possible infringers.
+Your trademark is then exposed to decreased or lost value.
+Therefore, it is very important to immediately take action against any possible infringement.

-The opposition procedure (which is mostly a purely administrative procedure) consists of 2 phases:
+The opposition procedure, which is mostly a purely administrative procedure, consists of two phases:

 Phase 1 of the opposition procedure

-In the first phase, the so-called ‘cooling off’ phase, we will try to reach an amicable settlement with the infringer.
-After we have established the suspected trademark infringement, the infringer will receive a cease and desist letter.
-In this letter, we will illustrate why there is a trademark infringement.
-We will urgently request the infringer to (for example) change the products or services for which his trademark was applied for, or to withdraw the trademark.
+In the first phase, the so-called ‘cooling off’ phase, we will try to reach an amicable settlement with the opposition.
+After we have established the suspected trademark infringement, we will send a cease-and-desist letter, illustrating why there is a trademark infringement.
+We will urgently request the infringer to, for example, change the products or withdraw the trademark.

 Phase 2 of the opposition procedure

-If the conflict is not solved after the cease and desist letter and the following correspondence and negotiations with the infringer, we will start the formal opposition procedure with the applicable public trademark authority.
+If the conflict is not solved after the cease-and-desist letter and negotiations with the opposition, we will start the formal opposition procedure with the applicable public trademark authority.
 Both the trademark holder and the infringer will have the opportunity to substantiate and provide evidence.
 The opposer will have to convince the public trademark authority that there is a genuine risk of confusion of the public.

 The decision of the public trademark authority

-In the second phase of the opposition procedure, the public trademark authority will make a decision.
-This decision making is bound to strict guidelines.
-For example: the authority will presume the information in the trademark register is the correct data of the trademarks involved to take into account.
-If the public trademark authority rules in favour of the opposing party, the opposed trademark cannot be registered.
+In the second phase of the opposition procedure, the designated trademark authority will make a decision.
+This decision-making is bound to strict guidelines.
+For example: the authority will presume the information in the trademark register is the correct data of the trademarks involved.
+If the trademark authority rules in favor of the opposing party, the opposed trademark cannot be registered.
 If the public trademark authority rules against the opposing party, the opposed trademark will be registered.

 Why is trademark watch so important?

-European trademark authorities will not inhibit new trademark applications that conflict with existing trademarks.
-This is up to ‘the market’.
+European trademark authorities will not stop new trademark applications that conflict with existing trademarks.
+This is up to ‘the market.’
 In other words: the trademark holder needs to keep an eye on any possible infringers of his trademark himself.
 Furthermore, the submission of objection against a trademark application is subject to a deadline.
-And the trademark holder needs to also keep an eye on this deadline himself.
+And the trademark holder needs to also keep an eye on this deadline themselves.

-With our watch service we will take these burdens out of your hands.
-If we signal a trademark application that is a potential risk, we will immediately notify you.
-This way we can take action fast and in time.
+With our watch service we will take this burden off your hands.
+If we notice a trademark application that is a potential risk, we will immediately notify you.
+This way we can take action quickly and within the appropriate period.

 Subscribe to our watch service now!